mas-bandwidth/netcode/README.md

 * Protection against packet replay attacks.
 * Protection against zombie clients.

-netcode.io is stable and production ready.
+netcode is stable and production ready.

 # How does it work?